-n the last decade, this fizzy, fermented drink has leapfrogged from the domain of home brewers and health food boutiques to artisanal producers and supermarkets.
+In the last decade, this fizzy, fermented drink has leapfrogged from the domain of home brewers and health food boutiques to artisanal producers and supermarkets.
 And the growth has been exponential, with kombucha sales in the United States up 43% in 2017, according to Nielsen.
 With kombucha becoming an influential player in the global beverage economy, industry giants like PepsiCo and Coca-Cola are eyeing a slice of the pie, buying over kombucha brands KeVita and MOJO respectively.

 Vamsi Mohan (left), president, Coca-Cola Australia, and Anthony Crabb, co-founder and CEO, Organic & Raw which runs the MOJO brand.
 (Pic: Coca-Cola Company Website)